Considerations

 Wild Life

-As with many areas of Nova Scotia keep the following in mind.
+As with many areas of Nova Scotia keep the following in mind:

-easily fly away with a small animal.
+while fascinating to observe, they could easily fly away with a small animal

-poison ivy - stick to the paths.
+be mindful - stick to the paths

 personal Safety

-Please be safety minded.
+Please be safety-minded.

-as first responders on the island.
+We have several residents trained as first responders on the island.

 If you were to be seriously injured access to emergency services